Moliki-Salman/dashboard-zoo-cologne-challenge/TASKS.md

     - Included the header line <th>Name</th> to line 21 in ```/components/TheAnimalTable.vue```.
     - Included the name property in the v-for loop of the array in line 28.
     - Included  the result from the loop <td>{{ name }}</td> in line 31.
 - For the sorting, I modified the sort() function to sort by name instead of by weight.
+Also, the predicate function returns 1 if the first parameter comes earlier alphabetically, and -1 if not
 - Finally, I imported the calculateAgeInYears() function  from utils  and then called it with the birthdate argument to ensure the Age entry is displayed correctly.

 ### Task 6: UI Feature 1